JackAndCole/Sleep-apnea-detection-through-a-modified-LeNet-5-convolutional-neural-network/README.md

 If our work is helpful to you, please cite:

 Wang T, Lu C, Shen G, et al. Sleep apnea detection from a single-lead ECG signal with automatic feature-extraction through a modified LeNet-5 convolutional neural network[J].
 PeerJ, 2019, 7: e7731. [https://doi.org/10.7717/peerj.7731](https://doi.org/10.7717/peerj.7731)

-## Email:

-If you have any questions, please email to: wtustc@mail.ustc.edu.cn